 Justification set to left

 Bold.
-Reserved for baseline inspection requirements.
+Reserved for baseline inspection requirements (optional for non-baseline requirements).
 Do not use bold in the TOC.
-Requirements are typically formatted using the linked Style {Requirement}.
+Requirements are typically formatted using the linked Style {Requirement} with a list Style.

 Italics.
 Indicate specific requirements / commitments as detailed in IMC 0040.
 Use the {Commitment} Style.
 This is the only usage allowed for italics (other than publication titles); italics are not to be used for emphasis.

 Underline.
 Optional for section headings and to provide emphasis.
-For underlined headings, a period is only required if the heading is contiguous with content on the same line; the period at the end of the heading title is not underlined.
+For underlined headings, a period is only required if the heading is contiguous with content on the same line; the period at the end of the heading title (if applicable) is not underlined.

 Section breaks.
 Use sparingly when required.
 In cases where the page needs to break manually, use [page break] from the Layout menu in the Page Setup group > Breaks pulldown.
 In most instances, modifying the paragraph as [keep with next] will serve the same purpose as a [page break].
+For qualification journals (IMC 1245-1249 series), the {Journal TOPIC} Style includes [page break before] the heading.

 Create a new section each time the page numbering style or document formatting changes (for example, between portrait and landscape orientation); use [Next Page] from the Layout menu in the Page Setup group > Breaks pulldown.
 The situations that require a section break are as follows: